-Hackers Casually Discover 26 Significant Vulnerabilities In ISP Provided Devices And Your Home Network
+Hackers Casually Discover 26 Significant Vulnerabilities in ISP Provided Devices and Your Home Network3 min read

 What do hackers do when they’re not occupied with breaching through firewalls, compromising your personal data, and otherwise violating laws?
 Why, they gather together to have a party, of course!
 Such hacker conventions are the place where their folk share news and ideas, discuss achievements and perhaps plan for world domination (though probably not).
 Such events are a great place for anyone concerned with internet security to monitor for potential threats and newfound breaches in defenses.

 One of the oldest annual hacker conventions is called DEF CON and it has recently been held for the 25th time.
 There was a lot to see there, but today we’d like to tell you about a single talk by the Bastille team, “CableTap: Wirelessly Tapping your home network”.
 It provided an interesting insight on the grim reality – that home networks are much more vulnerable than are often considered.

 Bastille is a hacker team that specializes in finding defense holes in our everyday electronic devices.
 This time, their research studied ISP-provided set-top boxes and wireless gateways.
 In the result, they discovered a vast number of critical vulnerabilities that allowed to wirelessly and remotely tap any voice and internet traffic passing through such affected gateway.
 Estimates show that tens of millions of the US ISP customers could have been impacted.

 So how exactly does this hack work?
 Well, for each device Bastille had its own approach that ranged from exploiting vulnerabilities of old systems to reverse-engineering password-generation algorithms.
 For example, they applied brute-forcing to breach Comcast voice controls radio-frequency pairing.
 This sets up a perfect ground for possible attacks on Xfinity devices.